LuisAlbizo/WardScript/README.md

 make clean
 ```

-Once you have installed successfully the interpreter to execute a wardscript program just run:
+Once you have installed the interpreter; to execute a wardscript program just run:

 ```
 ward script_name